Privates on Parade (film): Reception

+Critical

 The Monthly Film Bulletin wrote: "Nichols' satire, which is punctuated as it was on the stage by well executed musical parodies from the war years, is unabashedly old world. ...
 The film's blimpish, damn-fool Company Commander (John Cleese in over-familiar guise), and its sense of rollicking good fun (the boys shin over Terri's veranda balustrade for a fling at Raffles Hotel), lack a contemporary edge. ...
 Blakemore's adaptation does, beneath the farcical goings-on, have a ring of authenticity.
 It is much more than Dad's Army and It Ain't Half Hot, Mum; less TV sitcom than Every Man in His Humor."

 Boxoffice wrote: "One must really appreciate British humor in order to enjoy this black comedy that pokes fun at the unsettling topic of war.
 There are moments of hilarity, but they are sparse and by no means as powerful as the brief, tear-jerking melodrama that comes near the end. ...
 The film has some funny moments, the best of which are take offs on show-biz greats such as Fred and Ginger, the Andrews Sisters and Carmen Miranda.
 There's a nice snatch of '40s-style editing as the show goes on the jungle road.
 The movie is a combination of La Cage Aux Folles, M*A*S*H and Monty Python, though the combination is not nearly as successful as any of the separate elements."

 Variety wrote: "Apparently, one is expected to laugh at this old world view of homosexuality while also working up sympathy for those partaking of it, especially when the alternative is straightlaced traditionalist John Cleese.
 Unfortunately, all the characters remain nothing but caricatures, so one is totally unprepared for the abrupt turn ensuing from an attack on all these drag queens by insurgent communists.
 Unless precisely the right tone has been established, comedy and death make for an uneasy mix, and director Michael Blakemore (who staged the original Royal Shakespeare Co production of the piece) hasn't created an acceptable balance in which the picture's disparate elements can reasonably coexist."